Organic molecular cages

 The field of organic molecular cages emerged in the early 2000s, pioneered by the work of Cram, Lehn, and Pedersen, whose foundational research on host-guest chemistry and molecular recognition earned them the 1987 Nobel Prize.

+The area, which relies on molecular self-assembly, is inspired by biological precedents are ferritin, capsid, and the tobacco mosaic virus, which are formed by the self-assembly of protein subunits into a polyhedral symmetry.

-The first discrete organic cages were reported by Tozawa and Cooper in 2009, introducing permanently porous organic cages with intrinsic cavities.
-Since then, the field has grown significantly, driven by advances in synthetic chemistry and characterization techniques.
-Early examples demonstrated basic molecular containment, but modern designs achieve sophisticated functions, including selective molecular recognition, catalysis, and stimuli-responsive behavior.
+Large organic cages were reported by Tozawa and Cooper in 2009, introducing permanently porous organic cages with intrinsic cavities.
 The ability to control cavity size and chemical environment at the molecular level distinguishes these materials from traditional porous systems.